 In a typical notification flow:

-- Message Queue receives notification event
+- Message Queue receives the notification event.

-- Notification Processor consumes from queue:
+- Notification Processor consumes from the queue:

-- Fetches user preferences
+- Fetches user preferences.

-- Checks rate limits
+- Checks rate limits.

-- Applies notification template
+- Applies the notification template.

-- Determines delivery channels
+- Picks delivery channels.

-- Channel Services send to external providers (APNs, FCM, SendGrid, Twilio)
+- Channel Services send to external providers (APNs, FCM, SendGrid, Twilio).

-- Notification Tracker logs delivery status
+- Notification Tracker logs delivery status.

-- Retry Mechanism handles failures
+- Retry Mechanism handles failures.

-- Analytics Dashboard displays real-time delivery metrics
+- Analytics Dashboard shows real-time delivery metrics.

 Essential Design Patterns